Non-Degree Intensive Language Program

+Placement level will be determined by Chinese School teachers based on an online language assessement completed in the Spring prior to campus arrival, and an oral interview done on the first Saturday of the session.
 Acceptance into the Chinese School does not assume or guarantee placement in a particular level of instruction.
 Our main goal is to help all students increase their ability to use Chinese as much as possible within an eight-week period.
 As students come from many different backgrounds and various instructional programs, students may find themselves placed at a level below or above what they may have expected.
-In enrolling in the Chinese School, you indicate your willingness to accept guidance from the School as to your placement in the course (level) most appropriate to your needs and current proficiency.
+In enrolling in the Chinese School, you indicate your willingness to accept guidance from the School as to your placement in the course level most appropriate to your needs and current proficiency.

 The 8-week session normally grants 4 units of credit (12 semester-hours).
 A summer language session is equivalent to roughly one academic year of language study.

 The Chinese School graduate-level program focuses specifically on Teaching Chinese as a Foreign Language.
 This is designed for current teachers of Chinese or those who wish to teach Chinese.